cis5710/cis5710-homework/README.md

 First, one group member creates a new, empty private repo. **Do not initialize** the repo with a README, a `.gitignore` file, or a license.

-Then, run the following commands on the command-line (e.g., on biglab or inside your Docker container).
+Then, run the following commands on the command-line on your laptop.
 Substitute your GH username and the name of the repo you created for `YOURUSERNAME` and `YOURREPO`, respectively.

 First, clone your empty repo (via SSH so that you use the SSH keys you setup previously):
 ```